WPXT: News operation

+Early in-house newscasts

-Beginning in 1992, WPXT operated a news department and produced its own local newscasts.
-For a time, the station's nightly prime time news at 10 was simulcasted on sister station WPME.
-WPXT even produced a weeknight broadcast at 7 on that station at one point but the show was eventually canceled due to poor ratings and inconsistent viewership.
-It made national headlines a week before the 2000 Presidential election when reporter Erin Fehlau (now at ABC affiliate WMUR-TV) revealed Republican candidate George W. Bush had been convicted for driving under the influence of alcohol 24 years earlier.
+In 1992, WPXT announced the formation of a news department, with plans to launch a 10 p.m. newscast on June 11.
+For a time, the newscast was simulcast on sister station WPME.
+WPXT also produced a weeknight broadcast at 7 on that station at one point but the show was eventually canceled due to poor ratings and inconsistent viewership.
+WPXT's newscast made national headlines a week before the 2000 Presidential election when reporter Erin Fehlau (now at ABC affiliate WMUR-TV) revealed Republican candidate George W. Bush had been convicted for driving under the influence of alcohol 24 years earlier.
+The news operation, which was rebranded from Fox 51 News to Our Maine News after WPXT's affiliation change, was closed on June 15, 2002.